 Consumers are still continuing to buy hot sauces in stores that are retail chains as well as smaller convenience stores.
 Online purchases of hot sauce are close behind and offer a much larger selection but this has become a niche market.

 Walking through a Walmart and into the hot sauce section I notice there is not an overly large selection of brands.
-Our local chain store Wegmans has a larger variety of sauces but if I take away the top selling brands Texas Petes, Cholula, Franks and Tabasco and then the local private label sauces there’s only a few I don’t know.
+Our local chain store Wegmans has a larger variety of sauces but if I take away the top selling brands like Texas Petes, Cholula, Franks RedHot and Tabasco brand there’s only a few I don’t know.
 Compared to the sections of other condiments the hot sauce section is small, indicating that online sales for hot sauces will continue to grow.

 The Millennial generation and generations to come will inevitably be consuming hot sauces as projection show the marketing increasing in size.
 Social media, influencers, and Youtube will drive the products into mainstream and we will continue to purchase new and exotic hot sauces through the internet for some years to come.